ezsystems/commerce-documentation/docs/guide/cache/basketpreview_cache_and_user_specific_data.md

 ## Extending the REST call

-The modules section can be used for project-specific data using a tagged service which has to implement a service using a special service tag:
+The modules section can be used for the project-specific data.
+It uses a tagged service that has to implement a service via service tag:

 ```
 <tag name="siso_core.session_data" alias="mydata"/>